Margin Calibration for Long-Tailed Visual Recognition: Introduction

-In this paper, we study the relationship between margins and logits, which are the fundamental factors that dominate the long-tailed performance.
-We empirically find that the margin and the logit are correlated with the cardinality of each class.
-To be concrete, as shown in \figurename~\ref{fig:logits and margins cifar10}, \textit{head classes tend to have much larger margins and logits than tail classes}.
-Hence, to obtain the unbiased logit, calibrating the biased margin is necessary.
-Inspired by these evidence, we propose a simple yet effective \textbf{MAR}gin \textbf{C}alibration (\method) for long-tailed recognition.
-In detail, after getting the representations and the classifier head from the standard training, we propose a simple class-specific margin calibration function with only $2 K$ learnable parameters to dynamically adjust the initially learned margins, where $K$ is the number of classes.
+In this paper, we study the relationship between margins and logits, which are critical factors that dominate the long-tailed performance.
+As shown in \figurename~\ref{fig:logits and margins cifar10}, we empirically find that the margin and the logit are correlated with the cardinality of each class.
+To be concrete, before any calibration, \textit{head classes tend to have much larger margins and logits than tail classes}.
+Therefore, it is necessary to calibrate the margin to obtain the balanced logits.
+More importantly, as shown in \figurename~\ref{fig:cifar10 acc}, the uncalibrated margins and logits will have a negative impact on the classification performance.
+Therefore, it remains challenging to design an efficient method for such calibration that can achieve satisfying performance without introducing much computational burden.

+The model can perform better with the confidence calibration~\citep{platt1999large,guo2017calibration,zhang2021distribution}. however, in this work, we focus on calibrating the biased margins and propose a simple yet effective \textbf{MAR}gin \textbf{C}alibration (\textbf{\method}) approach for long-tailed recognition.
+In detail, after getting the representations and the classifier head from the standard training, we propose a simple class-specific margin calibration function with only $2 K$ learnable parameters to adjust the initially learned margins, where $K$ is the number of classes.
 As demonstrated in \figurename~\ref{fig:logits and margins cifar10}, the logits are more balanced when using \method.

-We conduct experiments on CIFAR-10-LT~\cite{krizhevsky2009learning}, CIFAR-100-LT~\cite{krizhevsky2009learning}, Places-LT~\cite{zhou2017places}, iNaturalist 2018~\cite{van2018inaturalist} and ImageNet-LT~\cite{liu2019large}.
-The results illustrate that our proposed MARC method performs remarkably well even if \method is very simple to implement.
-We hope our exploration will attract attention to the biased margins in long-tailed recognition.
+We conduct experiments on several popular long-tail benchmark datasets: CIFAR-10-LT~\citep{krizhevsky2009learning}, CIFAR-100-LT~\citep{krizhevsky2009learning}, Places-LT~\citep{zhou2017places}, iNaturalist 2018~\citep{van2018inaturalist}, and ImageNet-LT~\citep{liu2019large}.
+The results demonstrate that our proposed MARC approach performs remarkably well while remaining very simple to implement.
+We hope that our exploration will attract attention to the imbalanced margins in long-tailed recognition.